budul100/Score2Stream/README.md

 ### Using the output

 The resulting graphic can be started.
 To open the output, click *Board -> Open server*.
 It opens a website containing the graphic, which can be integrated into a web stream.

-**Please note that you must be connected to the internet to receive the website.** There are currently some libraries that are loaded from the internet when the website is opened.
+With version 1.3 you must not be connected to the internet anymore to receive the website.

 The website address and the used ports are currently hard-coded and cannot be changed.